Streaming Attention Approximation via Discrepancy Theory: Experiments

 We evaluate the effectiveness of \hyperref[alg:main]{\textsc{BalanceKV}} for approximating attention in individual layers of \llama{}~\cite{dubey2024llama} and \mistral{}~\cite{mistral} on the TriviaQA dataset from LongBench~\cite{bai2023longbench}.
 Specifically, we examine layers 1, 2, and 5 and compare against independent uniform sampling key and value embeddings.

-We provide the full experimental details in \cref{sec:appendix_single_layer}.
+Due to space limitations, we provide the full experimental details in \cref{sec:appendix_single_layer}.
 For each layer, we approximate attention for recent tokens using a compressed cache that retains a fixed number of initial and recent embeddings, alongside intermediate ones selected via \hyperref[alg:main]{\textsc{BalanceKV}}, and measure its relative error against exact attention.
 We vary the compression rate $2^{-T} \in \{1/2,1/4,1/8,1/16\}$.
 As shown in Fig.~\ref{fig:single_layer_triviaqa}, \hyperref[alg:main]{\textsc{BalanceKV}} consistently yields lower relative approximation error than approximating attention by uniform sampling past key value pairs across all settings, empirically validating its advantage as predicted by \cref{thm:main-theorem}.

 For a fixed dataset and layer, we also analyzed how the performance and runtime of \hyperref[alg:main]{\textsc{BalanceKV}} depend on the batch size and compression rate.
 More precisely, we repeat the single-layer attention approximation experiment TriviaQA and layers 1 and 15 of \llama{}, for batch size $\in [64,128,256]$ and compression rate $2^{-T}\in [1/2,1/4,1/8]$.
 The results are presented in Figure \ref{fig:kv_runtime_error}.
 As this experiment suggests, the quality of attention approximation increases as the size of the block doubles, while the runtime becomes slower as also proven theoretically.